SunRey/Codeup-Vagrant-Setup/README.md

 ## DNS

-Your Mac can be configured to resolve any domain ending in `.dev` to the Vagrant server.
+Your Mac can be configured to resolve any domain ending in `.test` to the Vagrant server.
 To do this, you must install the [`vagrant-dns`](https://github.com/BerlinVagrant/vagrant-dns) plugin.
 First, install the plugin itself:

 ```bash
 vagrant plugin install vagrant-dns